-AN EXHIBITION documenting the changing lives of 10 teenage Roma girls opens next month.
-It is a photographic collaboration’ focussing on audio-visual archives of East London’s Roma community through self-portraits, voice recordings and personal documents
+A PHOTOGRAPHIC exhibition opens next month documenting the changing lives of 10 teenage Roma girls.
+It is a photographic collaboration focussing on audio-visual archives of East London’s Roma community through self-portraits, voice recordings and personal documents

 Roma families, who were displaced from Eastern Europe and still feel marginalised from British society, see the exhibition as an opportunity to put their identities in the limelight.